Film & Kino

 Film & Kino is an interest organization for municipalities that own cinemas in Norway.

 History

 It was established in 1917 under the name Kommunale Kinematografers Landsforbund (KKL), and was a national association of municipal-owned cinema companies.
-In Norway, as opposed to many other countries, municipal ownership gradually superseded private ownership in this field after 1912, and the establishment of KKL helped consolidate the municipal system by horizontal integration.
-Municipal companies had a market share of 20% in 1917, but this had risen significantly already by 1919.
+In Norway, as opposed to many other countries, municipal ownership gradually superseded private ownership in this field after 1912, and the establishment of KKL helped consolidate the municipal system through horizontal integration.
+Municipal companies had a market share of 20% in 1917, but this had risen significantly by 1919.